What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | Bottom 25% | 14:16 | 9.4% |

-The fast athletes treat the Roxzone as part of the race, while the slower group treats it as a rest.
+The fast athletes treat the Roxzone as part of the race, while the slower group seems to treat it as a rest.
 The slowest men spend over 14 minutes.
-In the Pro divisions the gap is wider still, from ~6.5% of the race for the top tier to ~9.4% for the bottom.

-Everything above, the Wall Balls multiplier, the Run-8 blow-up, the slowing Roxzone, all indicate one underlying quality: durability, or fatigue resistance.
-Four ways to look at it:
+Everything above, the Wall Balls slowness, the Run-8 blow-up, the time at Roxzone, all indicate: durability, or fatigue resistance is the separator between top and bottom.

 1. Run pace decay.
 Average pace over the first four runs vs the last four: